sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 Currently the decorator takes one parameter:

-- ``name``: The name of your custom coalignment method, which in the above example is  "my_coalign"
+- ``name``: The name of your custom coalignment method, which in the above example is  "my_coalign".

 Function Requirements
 =====================